waynepiekarski/wear-screeninfo/README.md

 ===============

-This is a utility that shows all kinds of useful information about the display on your Android and Android Wear devices.
-When built in release mode and installed to your phone or tablet, it will also install a wearable APK to your Android Wear device.
+This is a utility that shows all kinds of useful information about the display on your Android and Wear OS devices.

-Wear ScreenInfo can be run as a regular application on any device, but is also available as a watch face on Android Wear.
+Wear ScreenInfo can be run as a regular application on any device, but is also available as a watch face on Wear OS.
 This allows you to get a complete understanding of every aspect of the display as either an Activity, or a watch face service.